RoumaisaTanveer/Moodle_Clone-using-Python-Django/README.md

-Overview: A web application developed with Django and Python as part of an academic course project.
-It replicates key functionalities of Moodle, providing a platform for managing courses, assignments, and user interactions.
+Overview
-GitHub
+A web application developed using Django and Python as part of an academic course project.
+This system replicates key functionalities of Moodle, providing a platform for managing courses, assignments, and user interactions.

-Features:
+Features
 User Authentication: Register, log in, and manage user accounts.

 Course Management: Create, edit, and enroll in courses.

-Assignment Submissions: Submit and grade assignments easily.
+Assignment Submissions: Submit and grade assignments with ease.

-Clean and Intuitive Interface: User-friendly design for effortless navigation.
+Clean and Intuitive Interface: Designed for a smooth and user-friendly experience.